 Cataracts and Other Eye Issues

-The eye muscles start to weaken from around the age of 45, and can lead to cataracts, glaucoma and Macular Degeneration (MD), which causes progressive vision loss.
+The eye muscles start to weaken from around the age of 45, which can lead to cataracts, glaucoma and Macular Degeneration (MD), which causes progressive vision loss.

-Eye tests by qualified optemetrists are covered by Medicare but beyond this, you will need health insurance.
+Eye tests by qualified opticians are covered by Medicare but this is the extent to which optical is covered without health insurance.
 Cataract and eye lens procedures are usually included in broader hospital cover but are usually excluded from the more basic policies.

 Depending on the health fund, Extras cover can include health aids and appliances such as blood glucose monitors.
 You may also be able to access healthy living services towards the cost of gym memberships and weight management programs to help to keep your diabetes in check.